 Here's more information about the NSW Legislation surrounding donor eggs, sperm and embryos (gametes).

-When you have found a donor you and your partner are happy with, the next step is for your donor to see you Genea Fertility Specialist.
-Your Fertility Specialist will spend time in private with her (and her partner if she has one).
-If there are no obvious medical, psychological or social reasons why she would be unsuitable, your Genea Fertility Specialist will refer all of you to our counsellors.
+If your egg or sperm donor is known, they will meet with your Genea Fertility Specialist.
+Your Fertility Specialist will spend time in private with your donor (and their partner if appropriate).
+If there are no obvious medical, psychological or social reasons why she or he would be unsuitable, your Genea Fertility Specialist will refer all of you to our counsellors.

 Counselling before treatment using donated gametes is required at all IVF clinics in Australia, as outlined by RTAC.

-Before the treatment for egg retrieval and IVF takes place, all the people directly involved will be required to attend counselling sessions with the Genea counsellor, including a session with both the recipient couple, the donor (and her partner if she has one) present together.
+Before the treatment for egg retrieval or sperm collection and IVF takes place, all the people directly involved will be required to attend counselling sessions with the Genea counsellor, including a session with both the recipient couple, the donor (and his or her partner if they have one) present together.

-Counselling helps all parties involved in the process to understand the implications of the proposed treatment and how it will affect the donor, the recipients, the donor’s partner if she has one, their families and any children born as a result of the treatment.
+Counselling helps all parties involved in the process to understand the implications of the proposed treatment and how it will affect the donor, the recipients, the donor’s partner, their families and any children born as a result of the treatment.
 Educational and psychological counselling specifically covers the feelings of the non-genetic parent and the donor, and the perceptions of the needs of the offspring throughout childhood and adolescence.